Ondo Kingdom

-Airo came back with many traditional Benin culture and religion.
-On his arrival he changed the organogram of the chieftaincy by changing Chief Lisa as second in command as he saw in Benin and made Chief Jomo the third in command.
-Osemawe Airo brought some titles from Benin to Ondo like Logboesere, Ogbodu, and Lisagbo.
-As Osemawe his brothers and sisters are settled at Odi Lotu Omooba at Oke Otunba headed by one of the princes called Olotu Omooba.
-Assisted by five princes led by Lisagbon.
-The two ranking princes are to be in charge of 2 traditional Ondo festivals called Obaliyen and Agemo festivals.
-The kingdom survived during and after the colonial period, but with a largely symbolic role Osemawe rules through 5 leading High Chiefs namely.
-Lisa.
-Jomo.Odunwo.sasere.adaja.
-The system of governance is like a military oligarchy.
-Where the Osemawe has absolute power of life and death on all matters has been privatised at the Benin Empire.
+As Osemawe his brothers and sisters settled at Odi Lotu Omooba at Oke Otunba headed by one of the princes called Olotu Omooba.
+The current Lotu omooba is Folajomi Akinmurele Assisted by five princes led by Lisagbon Dr. Adefolayele Akinrolabu The two ranking princes are to be in charge of 2 traditional Ondo festivals called Obaliyen and Agemo festivals.
+The kingdom survived during and after the colonial period, but with a largely symbolic role Osemawe rules through 6 leading High Chiefs namely.
+Lisa, Jomo, Odunwo, sasere, adaja and Odofin.The system of governance is like a military oligarchy.
 The present ruler of the Kingdom is Oba Adesimbo Victor Kiladejo JILO III, the 44th Osemawe, or traditional ruler.

 Political foundations

 There are three different origin stories of the Ondo kingdom.
 Firstly, the tradition of Ondo town which is highly celebrated to this day claims that Ondo was founded by a wife of Oduduwa, the progenitor of the Yoruba in Ile-Ife.
 Oduduwa's wife, Pupupu, gave birth to twins, which were regarded as unlucky and resulted in her exile with her twins.
 She moved southward until she came to the current location of Ile-Oluji.
 Pupupu became the first ruler of the Ondo Kingdom in the 16th century and her descendants wear the crown today.
 Historian Samuel Johnson accounts a similar story but that Pupupu was the wife of Ajaka, the grandson of Oduduwa.
-A final origin myth contends that Ondo was founded by people from the Kingdom of Benin during the reign of Ozolua.
-Speculatively, one could suggest from the above that there is a very real possibility that the Ondo people are a mix of both the Yoruba on the one hand and the Edos on the other as the Ondo kingdom lies on the edge of Yorubaland with Benin City being the next major city in terms of proximity to the Midwestern Region of Nigeria.